-- Try Taking the Adaptogen, Ashwaghanda.
+- Consider use of the Adaptogen, Ashwaghanda.
 This is an Ayurvedic herb that has demonstrated the ability to lower cortisol levels and reduce chronic stress and anxiety.
 Ashwaghanda may also protect against neurodegenerative diseases and has been associated in research with improved memory.
 An animal study also showed that Ashwaghanda can improve insomnia and increase levels of restorative sleep.

-- Start Taking a Magnesium Supplement.
+- Supplement with Magnesium at night.
 Magnesium is one of the most common nutrient deficiencies in the American diet.
 Try taking Magnesium Glycinate in the evening for a higher level of absorption.
 If you struggle with constipation then try adding Magnesium Citrate.

-- Consider Taking Melatonin.
+- Consider the use of a melatonin supplement.
 Melatonin is an established hormone that helps regulate sleep-wake cycles but the proposed mechanism was not understood until recently.
 Researchers from the University of Missouri School of Medicine just discovered the proposed mechanism in a recent animal trial.
 Identified single receptor, MT1, as the mechanism via which melatonin acts to inhibit the specific orexin neurons that wake you up.